WesleyBryie/ChumBucket/wiki/piracy_rules.md

 ### 5. Do not direct-message moderators for help with your issues.
-Either message the mod team if relevant, or make a post on the sub as normal.
+Either message the mod team if relevant, or make a post on the sub as normal
  * Set the recipient as /r/piracy to message the mod team instead of direct-messaging a particular mod

 &nbsp;